 Some ingredients to avoid in cereals include:

 - added sugars, such as high fructose corn syrup

 - refined flour instead of whole grains

 Cereals, especially those for children, can be very high in sugar.
-An analysis by the Environmental Working Group found that the average serving of cereal contains 9 grams of sugar.
+An analysis by the Environmental Working Group found that the average serving of cold cereal contains 9 grams of sugar.

-Having a high carb content is not necessarily bad, but for people with diabetes trying to monitor their carb intake, consuming a single bowl of cereal may take them very close to daily overall carb limits.
+When choosing a breakfast cereal, it is important to check the carb content on the label, as some seemingly healthy cereals are still very high in carbs.
+Having a high carb content is not necessarily bad, but for people with diabetes trying to monitor their carb intake, consuming a single bowl of cereal may take them very close to their daily overall carb limit.

 People with diabetes should not make portion decisions based on the size of the bowl, as this may mean eating very large portions.
-Instead, look at the portion size listed on the food’s label and measure this amount or less.
+Instead, they should look at the portion size listed on the food’s label and measure this amount or less.